Young Scientist Award

 - to be a member of the BVS/ABR or at least to be working in a Belgian institution/company in the domain of radiation protection

-- to be active in radiation protection research since a few years but no more than 10 years; this includes that exceeding 30 years of age can only be accepted in exceptional cases
+- to be active in radiation protection research since a few years and no more than 10 years; this includes that exceeding 30 years of age can only be accepted in exceptional cases

-- to be willing to represent the BVS/ABR at the European IRPA The Hague conference (4th to 8th June, 2018)
+- to be willing to represent the BVS/ABR at the European IRPA Liverpool conference (1st to 5th June, 2026)

 What is included in the award?

-- a publication in the Annals of the BVS/ABR after the The Hague conference
+- a publication in the Annals of the BVS/ABR after the Liverpool conference

 The fourth edition of the Young Scientist Award was organised linked to the European IRPA conference of 2018 in The Hague.
 Clarita Vargas Saldarriaga won this price for her presentation on “Improving personal dosimetry of medical staff wearing radioprotective garments: design of a new whole-body dosimeter using Monte Carlo simulations“.
 He has presented his work at the BVS-ABR Young Generation Scientific Meeting on 19 October 2018.